istefanis/controllio/README.md

 ## User Guide

-It is included in the web app
+A user guide is included in the web app

 ## License